btel/svg_utils/docs/source/tutorials/composing_multipanel_figures.rst

 The two parameters of ``Grid()`` define the spacing between the vertical and horizontal lines, respectively.
-You can use the lines and numerical labels to quickly estimate the vertical and horizontal shifts of the figure.
+You can use the lines and numerical labels to quickly estimate the required vertical and horizontal shifts of the figure elements.

 Grouping elements into panels